augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/postprocessing.md

 # Post Processing

-The PostProcessing module allows you to process the results of a CEMD calculation.
+The PostProcessing module allows you to process the results of a DDA/CEMD calculation.
 Mostly for:

-- Computing cross sections and emission pattern.
+- Computing cross sections and emission patterns.
 - Computing scattered fields.
 - Computing local density of states (LDOS).